The next Bedlam Farm Open House, The Art of Rural Life will be the weekend of June 25th and 26th. Saturday and Sunday from 11am-4pm .

 Debbie Glessner is a photographer who showed her photography at the Open House last year.
 This year she’s she’ll be showing and selling her earrings.
 Debbie’s earring are elegant and sparkly.
 Debbie is the kind of person who does many different things and all of them with an eye to perfection.

 Ed Gulley will be back again with his “Junk Art” a farmer all his life, Ed has been making art for years in between tending to his Dairy Farm with his wife Carol.
 Ed’s sculpture is made from found objects.
 Mostly what he has around the farm or what people bring him. .
 Ed and Carol Gulley have a blog Bejosh Farm Journal where you can see Ed’s latest creation and read about what’s going on around the farm.

 While you’re here, visit the town of Cambridge NY, just 5 minutes away.
-There’s big stuff happening in town over the weekend, It’s garage sale day and many of the stores will have sidewalk sales.
 You can visit Connie and Marilyn at Battenkill Books .
 Have Breakfast, Lunch or coffee and dessert at the Round House Cafe.
 Visit the Cambridge Artisian Market and Hubbard Hall Store.
-Don’t miss Heather at the bead shop, Over the Moon Beads, which sells more than just beads (I love her chakra candle myself).
+Don’t miss Heather at the bead shop, Over the Moon Beads, which sells more than just beads (I love her chakra candles myself).
 And all the Antique shops .